 - Determine the effect of depth and temperature on the distribution and abundance of pelagic species in seamounts.

 - Evaluate the effectiveness of the pelagic version of remote bait cameras to monitor pelagic species in the study area.

 The science at each stop

-The baited remote underwater video (BRUVS) technique was used to assess abundance, size structure and biomass of pelagic marine species at each stop.
-Mono BRUVS consists in one camera placed in the middle of a stainless-steel triangular frame were used.
-A canister of bait placed at one meter away from the front of the camera was used to attract predatory fish.
-The used configuration had five mono BRUV rigs placed in serial resembling a longline fishing gear.
+The baited remote underwater video (BRUV) technique was used to assess abundance, size structure and biomass of pelagic marine species at each stop.
+Mono BRUVs, consisting of one camera placed in the middle of a stainless-steel triangular frame, were used.
+A canister of bait placed one meter away from the front of the camera was used to attract predatory fish.
+The configuration used had five mono BRUV rigs placed in serial resembling longline fishing gear.

 Biodiversity counts were carried out over the surface to measure abundance of seabirds, marine reptiles and marine mammals.
 A pair of observers will log the geographic location of all species observed around the boat while navigating and during the BRUVS sampling at each stop.